Payoneer vs. WorldFirst – Comparing Platforms for Global Money Transfers

-In an overall comparison of WorldFirst vs. Payoneer, the stronger offering is WorldFirst for its money transfers.
+In an overall comparison of WorldFirst vs. Payoneer, the stronger offering is WorldFirst for its money transfers, although Payoneer is strong overall.
 WorldFirst offers more free or lower-rate money transfers at favorable foreign exchange rates and offers volume discounts.
-WorldFirst lets its online seller customers transfer funds back to domestic accounts for free.
+WorldFirst lets its online seller customers transfer funds back to domestic accounts (pay-ins) for free.

 Payoneer and WorldFirst both provide ease of use, security, and excellent customer service.

 WorldFirst global bank transfers are received about one day quicker than Payoneer’s.
 Money transfers from a sender’s WorldFirst account to the receiver’s WorldFirst account are received instantaneously.
 Payoneer’s transfers sent to another Payoneer account are received within two hours.

 Both Payoneer and WorldFirst offer a Mastercard prepaid debit card.
 The Mastercard is linked to a fund recipient’s Payoneer account or WorldFirst account.

 Your business needs and niche will determine which is the best software product for your company.

 Payoneer is a New York-based global payment service platform.
 Payoneer lets customers pay freelancers, other service providers, affiliates, e-commerce online sellers, and short-term rental property owners.
 Payoneer payments are made via ACH and global bank transfers or money transfers to a Payoneer account, with a linked Mastercard prepaid debit card for spending or withdrawing funds.

 Payoneer serves all customer sizes, from enterprise to small business.
 Payoneer customers include: